HomeOnMars/projektoOmnijo/rakontoj/Cw0_Prologo.md

 “Eh, we met here just fifteen minutes ago, I don’t even know your name…”

-“Serena.
-Serena Novarika.
+"Serena. <span style="color:Beige">Serena Novarika</span>.
-And how about this: you tell me yours, and I’ll tell you mine.”
+And how about this: you tell me yours, and I’ll tell you mine."
 She responds with a mischievous smile.

-“Fine, deal.”
-The man sighs, “███,” as he gestures towards himself.
+“Fine.”
+The man sighs and gestures towards himself as he tells her his name.
 “I guess my utopia would be like…”

 > [!NOTE]
 > To be continued.